Generic selectors

-Arteta has guided the Gunners to three consecutive second-place finishes in the Premier League, and this season they are once again in the title mix, restoring confidence among fans.
+The Spaniard has led the Gunners to three straight second-place finishes in the Premier League, and they are once again firmly in the title race this season, bringing belief back around the club.

-To learn more about the song’s lyrics, melody and how it became a fixture at the Emirates, read on.
+For a closer look at the lyrics, tune and how the anthem became part of matchday at the Emirates, read on.

 North London Forever chant lyrics and tune